Remarks at the launch of the FATF-Egmont Group Report on Trade-Based Money Laundering

-Here today, we want to present you the report on Trade-Based Money Laundering.
+Here today, we want to present you the report on FATF/Egmont Trade-based Money Laundering: Trends and Developments.
 I would like to thank the Egmont Group of Financial Investigation Units, FIUs, who co-authored this report with us.
 In particular, Hennie Verbeek-Kusters, the Chair of the Egmont Group, who is with us today.

 Thank you also to Kevin Newe from the United Kingdom - one of the co-leads driving this project and who works for UK Customs - and Zhen Cai from the German FIU, who also led the work on the project for the Egmont Group.

 I want to highlight some of the key elements of the report.

 As we all know, money laundering goes hand-in-hand with organised crime.
 It allows criminals to make illicit cash appear legitimate.
 So money from drug trafficking or people trafficking, for example, can be laundered into the global financial system.